dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-animate-material-properties-in-a-3-d-scene.md

 ---
 title: "How to: Animate Material Properties in a 3D Scene"
-description: Learn how to animate the Opacity property of the Material applied to a 3D model. ms.date: "03/30/2017"
+description: Learn how to animate the Opacity property of the Material applied to a 3D model in Windows Presentation Foundation (WPF). ms.date: "03/30/2017"
 helpviewer_keywords:
   - "Material properties [WPF], animating in 3D scenes"